massimo-zaniboni/Asterisell/doc/src/index.rst

    VoIP account
       A VoIP internal telephone number managed from the Asterisk server.
       It is an internal account code.
 Usually Asterisk VoIP server put it on the ``accountcode`` field of the :term:`CDR table`.
+      Note: the Asterisk standard documentation pretends that this code is specified on a per-channel basis, but this is not the case in Asterisell configuration.
+So each accountcode has the same associated customer for every channel.
+This is also useful/practical in case of the same customer using different channels.

    customer office
       It identifies distinct physical locations, or distinct business units, of a :term:`customer`.
 It can have one or more :term:`VoIP accounts <VoIP account>`.